 Orthodox Christian Holy Days

-Great Lent is the Lenten season in Eastern Orthodox Christianity.
-Also called the Great Fast, it is the church’s longest, strictest and most important time of fasting, leading up to Pascha (Orthodox Easter Sunday).
-Like its Western Christian counterpart, Great Lent lasts 40 days (but includes Sundays) and moves from year to year, based on the date of Pascha.
-The period begins seven weeks before Pascha on Clean Monday and goes through Lazarus Saturday, the day before Palm Sunday; fasting continues until the morning of Pascha.
+March 7 – April 23, 2022 Great Lent (or the Great Fast) is the Orthodox Lenten season.
+The church’s longest, strictest and most important fasting time, it leads up to Pascha, Orthodox Easter Sunday.
+As in Western Christian Lent, Great Lent lasts 40 days (but includes Sundays) and moves from year to year.
+It runs from Clean Monday, seven weeks before Pascha, through Lazarus Saturday, the day before Palm Sunday.

-Starting the week before Lent, believers avoid meat and other animal products; eggs and dairy are allowed.
-In the first five days of Lent, nothing is eaten from Monday morning through Wednesday evening.
-Only two full meals are taken on Wednesday and Friday.
-Throughout the rest of Lent, meat and animal products, fish, dairy products, wine and oil are mostly avoided, with wine and oil allowed on weekends.
+Starting the week before Lent, believers avoid meat and other animal products.
+Eggs and dairy are allowed.
+During the first five days, fasters eat nothing from Monday morning to Wednesday evening and take only two full meals, on Wednesday and Friday.
+Throughout the rest of Lent, believers mostly avoid meat and animal products, fish, dairy products, wine and oil.
+They may have wine and oil on weekends.
 During Holy Week, the last meal before Pascha is ideally Thursday evening and may include wine and oil.
-Great and Holy Friday is the year’s strictest fast day and is encouraged even for those who have not kept a strict Lenten fast.
+Great and Holy Friday, the year’s strictest fast day, is encouraged even for those who have not fasted strictly during Lent.
 The fast may end Saturday night or on Pascha.